- Home

 Can an online doctor GP provide a haematologist referral?

-Hola Health provides specialist referral consultations with AHPRA-licensed Australian doctors.
-Referral letters are provided only if deemed necessary by an Australian GP following an online assessment via teleconference.
+Hola Health provides specialist referral consultations with AHPRA-licensed online doctors in Australia.
+Referral letters are provided only if deemed necessary by a doctors or medical practitioners in Australia following an online assessment via teleconference.
 The content on this page is evidence-based and medically reviewed by Dr. Ammar AL-ANI, MBChB, CCBST, AMC.